• About TTT

 Road Trip!

-The above photo is from a video I took from a display I saw in Albuquerque, New Mexico, last month.
+The above photo is from a video I took from a display I saw in Albuquerque, New Mexico.
 Isn’t it cool?
 The entire display went from room to room.
-It started in IL and ended in CA.
+Route 66 starts in Chicago, IL, and ends in CA.

 Things To Do In Texas At Least Once